gfax/recipebox/README.md

     ---
     title: Markdown Soup (If you don't specify a title, it will be extrapolated from the filename.)
-    date: 1267666404 (Date can be plaintext or in the form of a unix timestamp
+    date: 1267666404 (Date can be plaintext or in the form of a unix timestamp.
+If no date is specified, a date is extrapolated from the file's creation timestamp.)
     desc: This is the best soup
     ---